smileidentity/web-client/packages/components/document-capture/README.md

 ## Overview

-The `DocumentCapture` is a custom web component designed to capture documents using a camera.
-It uses the `SmartCamera` module to interact with the device's camera and handle permissions.
+The `DocumentCapture` is a bespoke web component designed for capturing document images using a camera.
+It leverages the `SmartCamera` module for camera interaction and permission management.

 ### Importing the Component

-To use the DocumentCapture component, you need to import it into your JavaScript file:
+To utilize the DocumentCapture component within your project, import it into your JavaScript file as follows:

 ```js
 import '@smileid/components/document-capture';